MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 ## Prerequisites

-To upload tasks to collection in Azure DevOps, you need the following software and tools:
+To upload tasks to collection in Azure DevOps Services or Azure DevOps Server, you need the following software and tools:

 - The [latest version](https://nodejs.org/en/download/) of **Node.js**.
 - The **Cross-platform CLI for Azure DevOps** to upload tasks.